The International Family

-The school is a centre of excellence for the teaching of Mandarin Chinese.
-We are part of a global network of Confucius Classrooms and, in partnership with Essex County Council and Jiangsu Province in China, we host a Jiangsu Resource Centre which supports the teaching of Mandarin in other schools as well as our own.
-Our Communications Room has the latest in communications technology and this enables us to develop new ways of working with our network of over 20 partner schools around the world.
+The school is a centre of excellence for the teaching of Mandarin Chinese and we one of the first cohort of schools to lead on the Mandarin Excellence Programme, in partnership with the DFE, UCL IOE and The British Council.
+We are a Hub School, supporting 3 other local schools develop Chinese on their curriculum and our Headteacher, Jody Gee is the Chair of the Headteacher’s Strategic Development Group at UCL.
+We are also part of a global network of Confucius Classrooms and, in partnership with Essex County Council and Jiangsu Province in China, we host a Jiangsu Resource Centre which supports the teaching of Mandarin in other schools as well as our own.

 In addition to the 8 languages taught during the school day, we offer evening classes in Italian and Arabic for adult learners in our wider community and sixth form students who may wish to take up another language in addition to those learnt during the school day.

 The school supports primary schools and secondary school colleagues and we also train languages teachers.
 This can involve delivering enrichment days, teacher training to develop the primary international curriculum, language teaching and hosting teachers for CPD and students for Challenge Days.
 Our Student Language Ambassadors help organise and deliver this work